What Are the Signs You Need to Consult an Orthopedic Surgeon?

 COMMON CAUSES OF IN INDIVIDUALS ABOVE 40

 As we age, our bodies undergo various changes, and one of the most common complaints among individuals over 40 is shoulder pain.
-Whether you’re a weekend golfer, an active player, an office worker, or simply someone who enjoys gardening, shoulder discomfort can significantly affect your quality of life.
+Whether you’re a weekend golfer, an active player, an office worker, or simply someone who enjoys gardening, can significantly affect your quality of life.

 Shoulder pain in this age group can be a result of wear and tear (medically known as degeneration) or an injury (old or new) catching up.
 Understanding the root causes can help in early diagnosis, effective treatment, and, most importantly, prevention.